 For others, anxiety comes in the form of worry thoughts that feel impossible to turn off.
-People experiencing worry like this tend to be very irritable.
-They also notice muscle tension, sleep problems, concentration issues, feeling tired, and they often feel on edge.
+The worry is usually about everyday things and is bigger than what seems reasonable.
+People who struggle with worry like this tend to be very irritable.
+They also notice muscle tension, sleep problems, concentration issues, feeling tired, and feeling on edge.